SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Their estate Merlot and single vineyard Cabernet Franc are two of the others I love here.

 Newton Vineyard sits on the hillside of Spring Mountain above Napa Valley.
 This affords the winery great views all around Napa.
-It also is where you will find a slightly cooler climate that the vines love so the grapes can grow nice and juicy.
+It also is where you will find a slightly cooler climate that the vines love and allows the grapes to grow nice and juicy.

 My two favorite wines here are their Spring Mountain Cabernet Sauvignon and their Bordeaux Blend called the Puzzle.
 Due to their great location, you will find their wines ranging from around $55 to just over $200 a bottle.

 V. Sattui is one of the most popular St. Helena wineries.
 They welcome a large number of guests each year in their tasting room.
 They also have a deli where you can grab a sandwich and head outside to enjoy it on one of their picnic tables.

 One of the things I love about V. Sattui Winery is that they have a large selection of wines.
 On any given year, they usually have about 50 types of wines available for sale.
 This makes it popular since almost everyone will find something they like, from a large selection of reds and whites to sparkling and dessert wines.

 Some of my favorites here include the Paradiso (Bordeaux blend), Carneros Chardonnay, and Cuvee Rouge sparkling wine.
 Then again, it is hard to choose since almost everything here is great.

 Their prices range from around $30 to almost $400 a bottle.
 In addition to great wines, they also have some fun annual parties.

 Charles Krug Winery is another top pick on my list of St. Helena wineries.
 Opened in 1861, they are the longest continually operated winery in Napa Valley, with the first tasting room since 1882.
 Their business model forever changed the landscape for the Northern California wine industry.